March on Mississippi: Danny Glover, Sen. Sanders take on automaker

 Raised is San Francisco by parents who were postal workers and NAACP activists, Glover participated in the longest student strike in U.S. history at San Francisco State University in 1968.

-He was involved in the anti-Vietnam War movement, advocated for immigrants' rights; worked to support economic justice and access to health care and education ion the United States and African countries; and served as a Goodwill Ambassador for the United Nations Development program from 1998-2004.
+He was involved in the anti-Vietnam War movement; advocated for immigrants' rights; worked to support economic justice and access to health care and education in the United States and African countries; and served as a Goodwill Ambassador for the United Nations Development program from 1998-2004.

 He sees that work as necessary.
 He learned the value of it at an early age, when community leaders would gather at his family's home to discuss civil rights, he said.